 Universal waste may be sent to another handler for disposal, or a company that treats, stores, or recycles waste.
 All Department of Transportation (DOT) regulations apply when transporting the waste off-site.

-If you are interested in learning more about universal waste or are new to the hazardous waste industry, you can download our free eBook, Hazardous Waste: Basics for the First Time Generator, using the form below, or call us at 800-936-2311 to speak with an expert today.
+If you are interested in learning more about universal waste or you are new to the hazardous waste industry and you need help, call us at 800-936-2311 to speak with an expert today.
 Or, if you prefer, click here to email us.